linear-b/gitstream/docs/filter-functions.md

 </div>

+Examples:

-For example, check if all changes, but JavaScript files are in tests directory:
+Check if all changes, but JavaScript files are in tests directory:

 ```yaml+jinja
 {{ files | reject(regex=r/\.js$/) | match(regex=r/tests\//') | every }}
 ```

-For example, check if all changes except for `config.json` files are formatting:
+Check if all changes except for `config.json` files are formatting:

 ```yaml+jinja
 {{ source.diff.files | reject(attr='new_file', regex=r/config\.json$/) | isFormattingChange }}